rixx/books.rixx.de/data/reviews/k-m-szpara/you-can-make-a-dinosaur-but-you-cant-help-me/index.md

   rating: 2
 ---

 Crossing a trans guy's story with Jurassic Park.
-Occasionally sweet, but also a bit unfocussed.
+Occasionally sweet, but also unfocussed.